 The severity of your injuries and how much they impair your ability to earn income will determine what you can claim in compensation and the value of a CTP payout.
 In other words, the extent of financial loss.
 A successful CTP claim can compensate for the following:

-- Injuries sustained by other people involved in the accident
+- Injuries sustained by other people involved in the accident, including family members

 - Medical expenses and hospital costs